Compiler Warning (level 1) CS1699

 Use command line option "compiler_option" or appropriate project settings instead of "attribute_name"

 In order to sign an assembly, it is necessary to specify a key file.
-Prior to Microsoft Visual C# 2005, you specified the key file using CLR attributes in source code.
+Prior to C# 2.0, you specified the key file using CLR attributes in source code.
 These attributes are now deprecated.

-Beginning in Microsoft Visual C# 2005, you should use the Signing Page of the Project Designer or the Assembly Linker to specify the key file.
+Beginning with C# 2.0, you should use the Signing Page of the Project Designer or the Assembly Linker to specify the key file.

 The How to: Sign an Assembly with a Strong Name uses the following compiler options: